JKorf/CryptoExchange.Net/docs/Clients.md

 Structuring the client like this should make it easier to find endpoints and allows for separate options and functionality for different API clients.
 For example, some API's have totally separate API's for futures, with different base addresses and different API credentials, while other API's have implemented this in the same API.
 Either way, this structure can facilitate a similar interface.

 ### Rest API client
 The Api clients are parts of the total API with a common identifier.
-In the previous Kucoin example, it separates the Spot and the Futures API.
+In the previous example, it separates the Spot and the Futures API.
 This again is then separated into topics.
 Most Rest clients implement the following structure:

 **Account**
 Endpoints related to the user account.
 This can for example be endpoints for accessing account settings, or getting account balances.
 The endpoints in this topic will require API credentials to be provided in the client options.